zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 Widget makeWidget()        // Moving version of makeWidget {
   Widget w;
-  …
+  ...
   return std::move(w);     // move w into return value }                          // (don't do this!)
 ```
 Return value optimization does this for you, and is in the standards.
-With the std::move, RVO cannot be applied as it requires 1) type of the local object is the same as that returned by the function, 2) the local object is what's being returned.
+With the `std::move`, RVO cannot be applied as it requires
+* type of the local object is the same as that returned by the function,
+* the local object is what's being returned.

-When you do std::move in this case, you are returning a reference instead of the object itself, which breaks the condition for RVO.
+When you do `std::move` in this case, you are returning a reference instead of the object itself, which breaks the condition for RVO.

 Since RVO is not required, what if you suspect the compiler doesn't do it, or you know the internals of this function is probably too hard for the compiler to apply RVO?
 Still don't do this, as the standards say if the conditions of RVO are met but the compiler does not do it, the compiler is still required to treat the returned local variable as an rvalue.

-Using std::move on a local variable could be useful, if you know later on you aren't going to use it, but not in this return local object by value case.
+Using `std::move` on a local variable could be useful, if you know later on you aren't going to use it, but not in this return local object by value case.

 **Takeaways**
-* Apply std::move to rvalue references and std::forward to universal references the last time each is used.
+* Apply `std::move` to rvalue references and `std::forward` to universal references the last time each is used.
 * Do the same thing for rvalue references and universal references being returned from functions that return by value.
-* Never apply std::move or std::forward to local objects if they would otherwise be eligible for the return value optimization.
+* Never apply `std::move` or `std::forward` to local objects if they would otherwise be eligible for the return value optimization.

 ### Avoid overloading on universal references